jumpserver/jumpserver/README.md

 Copyright (c) 2014-2025 FIT2CLOUD, All rights reserved.

 Licensed under The GNU General Public License version 3 (GPLv3) (the "License"); you may not use this file except in compliance with the License.
-You may obtain a copy of the License at
+You may obtain a copy of the License at:

 https://www.gnu.org/licenses/gpl-3.0.html